Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 - Website: www.iPage.com

 iPage was started in 1998 and has since grown to serve over one million websites.
-They’re owned by the Endurance International Group (EIG) brand, and with a big company comes some misleading advertisements and disappointing facts.
+They’re owned by the Endurance International Group (EIG) brand, with a big company comes some misleading advertisements and disappointing facts.

 I gave iPage Hosting a chance since they, too, call themselves as WordPress hosting.
 Luckily, form HostingFacts.com I was able to get access to their last 3-month uptime and speed data.